-The student will develop an understanding of detailed construction processes and technologies for advanced landscape architecture projects from the initial topographic survey drawing of an area of land by producing a range of construction drawings e.g. design proposal, cut and fill, hard landscape, setting out and construction details.
-Students will examine and interpret the construction requirements and technologies to produce relevant information to industry standards to allow contractors and builders to construct the completed design.
-Construction problems and materials will be researched through independent research and study, proposals and solutions will be produced and discussed in the studio.
-Areas to support the technical elements of design will be considered e.g. surface and sub-surface drainage, change of levels (steps and ramps), surfaces, walls (free standing and retaining) and hard landscape materials.
-The module reflects on appropriate hard landscape technologies, construction techniques and sustainable methods to enable the student to investigate the relationship of natural and man-made systems, interpret these through examples, produce construction solutions and discuss possibilities within the industry standards.
-The module will allow the student to select and identify the potentials and weaknesses of the relationship between landscape materials and construction methods to form and function.
+Through research and analysis the student will develop an understanding of detailed construction processes and technologies for advanced landscape architecture and landscape design projects.
+This will be by using topographic survey drawings and physical modelling of an area of land to produce a range of industry standard construction drawings and management plans.
+Students will examine and interpret the construction requirements and technologies to produce a range of relevant information to industry standards that would enable contractors and builders to construct the completed design on site.
+A range of construction techniques and materials will be researched through independent research and study with a focus on sustainable approaches.
+Proposals and solutions will be produced, documented and discussed in the studio.
+Areas to support the technical elements of design will be considered e.g. re-grading topography, sustainable surface and sub-surface drainage, change of levels (steps and ramps), surfaces, walls (free standing and retaining) and hard landscape materials.
+Consideration will be given to sustainable approaches to material selection and construction, project costing and future maintenance requirements.
+The module reflects on appropriate hard and soft landscape technologies, construction techniques and sustainable methods to enable the student to investigate the relationship of natural and man-made systems, interpret these through examples, consider them in terms of context, long term management and sustainability, produce construction solutions and discuss possibilities within the industry standards.
+The module will allow the student to select and identify the potentials and weaknesses of the relationship between landscape materials and construction methods to form, function and context.